-Wildcards (\ or ?) are currently allowed in limited usage, in the middle or end of terms only. (\) is used to find zero or more unknown characters; (?) is used to find any one unknown character.
+Wildcards ( or ?) are currently allowed in limited usage, in the middle or end of terms only.
+An asterisk () is used to find zero or more unknown characters; a question mark (?) is used to find any one unknown character.
 Examples:

-- dar\ will find "dar", "dart", "darkowl", "daredevil", etc - d?rk will find "dark", "dork", "dirk", etc; will not find "drk" (however, d\rk would)
+- dar will find "dar", "dart", "darkowl", "daredevil", etc - d?rk will find "dark", "dork", "dirk", etc; will not find "drk" (however, drk would)

-DarkOwl Vision does not support leading wildcards.
+Note: DarkOwl Vision does not support leading wildcards.
 In other words, a search term cannot begin with either one of the wildcard characters.